NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-arm.md

 <a id="ARM_Viz"></a>
 #### Association Rules for Climate, Government, Republican, and Democrat
+Association role mining was identified based on words which co-occur.
+The large amount of data originally presented to the model generated over 11,000 rules.
+These rules alone were far reaching, and after filtering for lift validity did not provide much shape to the data.
+To mediate this, words were selected it order to identify what was the most meaningfully co-occurring in certain contexts.
+To do so the words “climate”, “Democrat”, “Republican”, “Science”, “Tribal”, “Government”.
+The most confident rules were then selected to be visualized.
+First, the rules for climate and government are described to illustrate the embedding space.
+Then, the partisian representations for “Democrat” and “Republican” are both discussed.

 The figures illustrated below are generated using lemmatized data.
 This allows for a merge of multiple word forms with the same word senses to be illustrated visually.
 If you see words that are incomplete like 'extren' this may be representing "externally", or "external"
 <section class="gallery">
 	<div class="row">